mahdiwf/forecastIDX/README.md

 Decompose <br>
 Time series data can exhibit a variety of patterns, and it is often helpful to split a time series into several components (decompose), each representing an underlying pattern category.
-There are three types of time series patterns: trend, seasonality and cycles.<br>
+There are three types of time series patterns: trend, seasonality and cycles.
 The trend and cycle can be combined into a single trend-cycle component (the trend).
 So, there will be 3 components: a trend component, a seasonal component, and a residual component (containing anything else in the time series). <br>

 Now I will decompose this IDX data.